Jody Ridley

-Jody Ridley (born May 19, 1942) is a former NASCAR driver.
+Murphy Jody Ridley (born May 19, 1942) is an American former NASCAR driver.
 He won the 1980 NASCAR Winston Cup Rookie of the Year award and one race at Dover International Speedway the next year, the only Cup victory for Donlavey Racing.

-His career statistics include 140 career starts, one win, seven top fives, 56 top tens, and two top ten points finishes (fifth in 1981, and seventh in 1980).
+His career statistics include 140 career starts, one win, seven top-fives, 56 top-tens, and two top-ten points finishes (fifth in 1981, and seventh in 1980).

-In the 1989 Daytona 500, Ridley took over for an injured Bill Elliott, but he would have a hard crash later in the race.

 He now resides in Chatsworth, Georgia.
 He was inducted in the Georgia Racing Hall of Fame in 2007.

+Early life

+Born in Chatsworth, Georgia, and raised in Dalton, Ridley was a fan of cars from a young age.
+In 1967, he purchased Joe Lee Johnson's 1963 Ford Mustang at the age of 25.
+At that time, he had only been racing and affiliated with NASCAR for a year, joining the professional leagues in 1966.
+1967 would be the beginning of Ridley's career, participating in many NASCAR races throughout Georgia, such as in Lakewood, Trenton, and Byron.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)